AriaKilmorev/QuantumArt/README.md

 # QuantumArt
-Some "Art" created with quantum fractal interference patterns. -Made with Qiskit
+Some "Art" created with quantum fractal interference patterns. -Made with Qiskit V- 0.43.0